anilev6/anilev6/README.md

 🔍 **Data Science Enthusiast** with experience in **Physics**\.

- 💞️ I’m looking to collaborate on any ML, NLP or any other project that might help me to learn.
+ 💞️ I’m looking to collaborate on any ML, NLP project.

  📫 Reach me by my [email](mailto:ailevbarg@gmail.com).